Gamomat-Development-GmbH/random-number-generator/README.md

 # random-number-generator
 This project is a http endpoint for serving random numbers within a given range.
-The Mersenne Twister implementation of Jochen Voss (https://github.com/seehuhn/mt19937) is used.
+The Fortuna implementation of Jochen Voss (https://github.com/seehuhn/fortuna) is used.

 # Usage
 # URL Parameters